-Postpartum Depression is a mental health disorder that affects nearly 20% of Indian mothers within the first 12 weeks of childbirth.
 “The symptoms of postpartum depression are similar to depression in general; such as irritability, mood swings, crying, a feeling of being overwhelmed, lack of sleep, and fatigue.
-What’s really interesting about postpartum depression is that there’s a lot of focus on the newborn, and doubts about the mother’s own fitness for mothering.
-This may manifest as difficulty bonding with the baby, or guilt about not handling motherhood well,” says Dr Annie Mathew, Psychiatrist
+What is interesting about postpartum depression is that there is a lot more focus on the newborn child, and doubts tend to creep in about the mother’s own aptitude for mothering.
+This may manifest as difficulty in bonding with the baby, or guilt about not handling motherhood well,” says Dr Annie Mathew, Psychiatrist

 What is the difference between Postpartum Blues and Postpartum Depression?